alanktwong/jquery-plugins/pubsub/README.md

 * `topic`: Name of the topic to subscribe to.
 * `[context]`: What `this` will be when the callback is invoked.
-* `callback`: Function to invoke when the message is published.
+* `callback`: Function to invoke when a message is published to the topic.
-* `[priority]`: Priority relative to other subscriptions for the same message.
+* `[priority]`: Priority relative to other subscriptions for the same topic.
 Lower values have higher priority.
 Default is 10.

 Example:

-    $.subscribe( topic, callback )
+    $.subscribe( string topic, function callback )
-    $.subscribe( topic, context, callback )
+    $.subscribe( string topic, object context, function callback )
-    $.subscribe( topic, callback, priority )
+    $.subscribe( string topic, function callback, integer priority )
-    $.subscribe( topic, context, callback, priority )
+    $.subscribe( string topic, object context, function callback, integer priority )

 Returning false from a subscription's callback will prevent any additional subscriptions from being invoked and will cause `$.publish` to return false.